The Buzzer – Livraria Térmita

 © Der Greif

-Behind the Hill published in OjodePez Magazine #36 from a selection of portfolio reviews at PHotoEspaña in Madrid and Latin America.
+Behind the Hill published in OjodePez Magazine #36, selected among the portfolio reviews of PhotoEspaña in Madrid (Descubrimientos) and America (Trasatlántica).

-Awarded first prize in the Daily Life category at Prémio Estação Imagem 2012.
-The jury was composed of Emilio Morenatti (NPPA), Frédérique Babin (Le Monde Magazine), Patrick Baz (Agence France-Presse), Marion Durand (Newsweek), and Arianna Rinaldo (OjodePez).
+Awarded the first prize of the daily life category at Prémio Estação Imagem 2012, the jury was composed by Emilio Morenatti (NPPA), Frédérique Babin (Le Monde Magazine), Patrick Baz (Agence France Press), Marion Durand (Newsweek) and Arianna Rinaldo (Ojodepez).

 Cairo, 2011